 Our development pathway

 Our project employs a phased development pathway, following the recommendations made by several expert groups, including the 2014 World Health Organisation (WHO) Guidance framework for testing of genetically modified mosquitoes, the 2016 National Academies of Sciences, Engineering and Medicine report Gene Drives on the Horizon and most recently, the 2018 Pathway to Implementation of Gene Drive Mosquitoes as a Potential Biocontrol Tool for Elimination of Malaria in Sub-Saharan Africa: Recommendations of a Scientific Working Group,.

-For the sterile male mosquito, we first develop our modified strain under contained laboratory conditions at Imperial College London (discovery), then we assess the modified mosquitoes (strain characterisation studies) and gather the necessary data to submit a regulatory dossier through small and large cage studies, at Imperial College London and at the University of Perugia and now at Polo GGB.
-The data is submitted to the relevant authority of the country of the institution that will carry out the next phase of the research.
-The regulatory dossier then goes through a thorough review by the relevant national authorities of that country, which decides whether to allow the next phase of the research to proceed.
+For the sterile male mosquito, we first developed our modified strain under contained laboratory conditions at Imperial College London (discovery), then we assessed the modified mosquitoes (strain characterisation studies in small and large cages) and gathered the data to submit a regulatory dossier.
+Small cage studies were conducted at Imperial College London and the large cage studies at the University of Perugia and Polo GGB, Italy.
+The regulatory dossier is submitted to the relevant authorities of the country of the partner institution that will carry out the research.
+The dossier goes through a thorough review by the relevant national authorities of that country, which decides whether to allow the next phase of the research to proceed.
 If the decision is positive, then the project imports the modified mosquitoes to the institution’s laboratory where it will be studied further under containment.

-These studies will then gather the necessary data to submit a new dossier to the national regulatory authorities to ask for a permit to conduct the next stage of our research, a small-scale release study.
+These studies in country will then gather further data to include in other regulatory submission(s) to the national regulatory authorities to ask for a permit to conduct the next stage of our research, a small-scale release study.

 All the results of the stages of the first phase of our research will be used to inform and develop our subsequent phases: the male-bias self-limiting and our gene drive approaches.